A Helpful Guide for Understanding Your Most Powerful Dreams

 These kinds of experiences can lead to the personal power you might feel during a dream about personal air travel.
 Dreams about flying may also represent a new perspective or way of looking at things in your life.

-Solution: If you woke up with a not-so-great feeling after this type of dream, it could suggest that you need movement in your life.
+Solution: If you wake up with a not-so-great feeling after this type of dream, it could suggest that you need movement in your life.
 Think about a relationship that might need a different direction or a lifestyle habit that needs some tweaking.
 What might be weighing you down?

 4. Dreams About Teeth